Stoops-ML/aerofoils/README.md

 number of control points and their lower bound has been decided, turn `print_plots = False` to create new aerofoils.
 Not all the augmented aerofoils will be valid, and a certain of amount of playing around with the parameters is required
+- the convolutional neural network found in the [neural network script](NeuralNets.py) is now depreciated.
+This has been replaced by a deeply connected neural network, which performs more than 10 times better.
+The CNN produced a root-mean square error of 3.87, in comparison to 0.91 for the deeply connected neural network